nakujaproject/Nakuja_Recovery_Tests/Recovery_tests/outputs/Range_Test2/Range_Test_2_Report.md

 ## Recommendations
 - Redraft and strictly follow test procedures to avoid wasted prep time.
-- For cable issues: Consider switching from serial cable to Bluetooth, or use ESP-01 to receive beacon data and transmit wirelessly to the laptop.
+- For cable issues: Consider switching from serial cable to Bluetooth, or use ESP-01 to receive data via UART and transmit wirelessly to the laptop.

 ---